vitaly-t/iter-ops/benchmarks/README.md

 ### Conclusion

-This library performs 2 times faster than `rxjs` pipeline.
+This library performs 2x faster than `rxjs` pipeline.
 However, just as you add a single subscription in `rxjs` ( which is inevitable with `rxjs`), it drops performance further 2.5 times.
 So ultimately, this library can process synchronous iterables 5 times faster than `rxjs`.